FinnHornhoover/IZScoreResearch/README.md

 # Acknowledgements

-Special thanks to [OpenFusionProject](https://github.com/OpenFusionProject) contributors for their support and suggestions.
+This project wouldn't have been possible without the racers of FusionFall, especially those who recorded and uploaded their races.
+Also special thanks to [OpenFusionProject](https://github.com/OpenFusionProject) contributors for their support and suggestions.

 # Contributing